davidfrantz/force/docs/source/howto/sentinel2-l1c.rst

 The ESA API Hub only allows to retrieve metadata for 100 products.
 Thus, FORCE iterates through the pages until no more image can be retrieved.

-Please note that download speed varies considerably..
+Please note that download speed varies considerably.

 .. code-block:: none